 When should I step up to 10×120 mm fixings?

 Use 10×120 when you need deeper bite in softer blocks or thicker finishes.
 It increases embedment and safety margin under heavy, loaded cabinets.
 Install several pins across one rail.
 If the factory rail lacks enough holes, drill more holes to expand the anchor pattern.
 This improves load sharing and reduces the chance of pull‑out.
-[Elektroda, PawełS1717, #19533507]
+[Elektroda, PawełS1717, post #19533507]

 Should I use “quick‑assembly” frame fixings in a slotted cabinet rail?